-In summary, DCEN inherits the advantages of nonconvex measures in sparse approximation while retaining the ability of the Elastic Net to handle correlated variables.
-Compared with ratio-type measures, DCEN is constructed within the DC framework, which guarantees coercivity of the objective function and enables efficient optimization via DC algorithms (DCA).
-Figure~\ref{fig:ComparisonTwoFun} shows that the objective function of \eqref{eq:constprobm}, by tuning the parameter $\gamma$, can preserve its sparsity-promoting property while effectively reducing nonconvexity and enhancing smoothness.
+Beyond the novelty of the model, the main challenges lie in designing an optimization algorithm for the nonconvex and nonsmooth DCEN with rigorous convergence guarantees and explicit convergence rates, as well as in establishing recovery conditions for CDCEN and DCEN.
+These challenges necessitate novel technical tools, particularly the careful treatment of the convex–nonconvex hybrid structure jointly governed by $\gamma$ and $\alpha$.
+In contrast, methods based on a single sparsity measure are generally ill-suited to such hybrid structures.
+Moreover, our algorithmic design and theoretical analysis differ substantially from existing works \cite{yin2015minimization}, whose DC decompositions fail to satisfy the standard DCA assumptions and only guarantee sequence convergence.
+By contrast, to enhance sparse signal recovery while preserving the grouping effect among variables, we construct a DC decomposition satisfying the standard DCA assumptions and establish both global convergence and explicit convergence rates of the proposed algorithm.